-- Under my mix-and-match method, one box covers two beds, or a bed and a couch.
+- Using my mix-and-match method, one box covers two beds, or a bed and a couch.

-If buggy bed seems too expensive, then use the cheaper Eco Keeper traps under the bed, couch and chair posts that can not be seen.
-Purchase buggy beds for other areas where discreteness and protection are paramount.
+- If BuggyBed seems too expensive, then use the cheaper Exel traps with unseen bed, couch, and chair posts.
+Purchase BuggyBeds for other areas where discretion and protection are paramount.

-Home made bed bug traps are another option.
-If you want to make your own, then you need medium-sized bowls and some water.
-Homemade traps are not as effective as commercial traps.
-It does cost less to make them, which is why some people do it this way.
+Homemade traps are another option.
+If you want to make your own, then you need medium-sized bowls and water.
+Homemade traps are not as effective as commercial traps but it is cheaper to make them.

-- Leave the bowl empty if you want to use them under the bed post.
+- Add water.
+(Leave the bowl empty if you want to use them under the bedpost.)